Other AP courses may be available through Online Providers

 The AP Examinations are administered each year in May and represent the culmination of college-level work in a given discipline in a secondary school setting.
 Rigorously developed by committees of college and AP high school faculty, the AP Exams test students' ability to perform at a college level.

 With qualifying AP Exam scores, you can earn credit, advanced placement or both at the majority of colleges and universities in the United States and Canada.
 Individual colleges and universities, not the College Board or the AP Program, grant course credit and placement.
 You should obtain a college’s AP policy in writing.
-You can usually find this information through the institution directly or by using the AP Credit Policy Info search at www.collegeboard.com/ap/creditpolicy.
+You can usually find this information directly through the institution or by using the Collegeboard AP Credit Search.

 Your AP Exam score is a weighted combination of your scores on the multiple-choice section and on the free-response section.
 Although colleges and universities are responsible for setting their own credit and placement policies, AP scores signify how qualified students are to receive college credit and placement.
 The final score is reported on a 5-point scale: